RYWei/Cross-Device-UI-Diff-Dataset/README.md

     └── same

 - diff: There is difference in the image
--same: There is no difference in the image
+- same: There is no difference in the image
--label.csv: The type and location of the difference label.
+- label.csv: The type and location of the difference label.
 Each row in label.csv represents the information of a pair of images, which is composed of 4 fields: base image path, test image path, whether there is difference, and the type and location information of difference area